 Feeling loved and receiving affirmation of unconditional love is important for children and young people, and their wellbeing.
-This indicator looks at the proportion of children who report they feel loved by those who look after or care for them.
+This indicator looks at the proportion of children and young people (aged 12-18 years) who feel they are loved by the people who look after or care for them.

 During the development of the Child and Youth Wellbeing Strategy, having supportive family and friends was the second most common theme identified in children and young people's responses to the question of what a good life means to them.
 A key part of this theme was that children should not only be loved, but they should feel loved by their family, whānau and friends.